John Shuster: Post-Olympics

 Tyler George left the team after the 2017–18 season and was replaced by Chris Plys.
 The team represented the United States at the second leg of the 2018–19 Curling World Cup in Omaha, Nebraska, where they beat Niklas Edin in the final in a re-match of the Olympic gold medal match.
 The team won the 2019 United States Men's Curling Championship and represented the United States at the 2019 World Men's Curling Championship, where they were knocked out in the quarterfinals.
 Shuster's team was also chosen to represent the United States for the final leg of the Curling World Cup, called the Grand Final, in Beijing.
 They finished in 6th place.

 Shuster defended his United States title at the 2020 United States Men's Championship, defeating Rich Ruohonen in the final to finish the tournament undefeated.
 The national title would have earned Team Shuster a spot at the final Grand Slam of the season, the Champions Cup, as well as the chance to represent the United States at the 2020 World Men's Curling Championship, but both events were cancelled due to the COVID-19 pandemic.

 Shuster was the skip for the United States team at the 2021 World Men's Curling Championship, which was played in a fan-less bubble in Calgary due to the ongoing COVID-19 pandemic.
 There, he led his U.S. rink to a 10–3 round robin record, in third place.
 They played Switzerland in the playoffs, in a game which was delayed a day due to some curlers testing positive for the virus.
 In the game, Switzerland, skipped by Peter de Cruz, beat the Americans to advance to the semifinals.

 Mixed doubles

 Shuster competes in mixed doubles curling with Cory Christensen.
 The pair finished in second place at the 2017 United States Mixed Doubles Curling Olympic Trials and earned a national championship in 2019.
 At the 2019 World Championship Shuster and Christensen finished the round robin tied for first in their group with a record of 6–1.
 They later lost to Canada in the semifinals but defeated the Australian team of Dean Hewitt and Tahli Gill for the bronze medal.

 2022 Winter Olympics

 Shuster competed for Team USA in the men's curling tournament at the 2022 Winter Olympics in Beijing.
 He served as one of the American flag bearers at the opening ceremony.

+2026 Olympic Trials

+Team Shuster was defeated in the finals of the United States Olympic curling trials by Team Casper.
+This was the first loss for a team Shuster was a part of at the Olympic Trials in 20 years and the 2026 Olympic Games will be the first winter Olympics without Shuster since 2002.